HOW TO MAKE YOUR GARDEN SUSTAINABLE

 It can feel frustrating to know that you are throwing food or plastic away, but we can find our way back to living more naturally.
 Many of us in the UK have a compost pick-up service from our local council.
 This is a fantastic initiative that has revolutionised most people’s thoughts on waste.
 So, instead of throwing away vegetables, egg shells and tea bags, we now put it in our compost bin and send it away.
 But composting at home could be the start to what you can do.
 By creating compost from your own food waste, you could make growing vegetables easier and more efficient.

 Look through our vast range of composters and wormeries to start this today.
 We even have wooden composters that give you double eco-points!
 Unsure how to compost?
-Here are our hints and tips on composting, and our updated wormery guide.
+Here are our hints and tips on composting, and our updated wormery guide and read through our how to build a pet poo wormery guide in case you wish to set one up.

 The garden is one of the most natural places to take your sustainability project further.
 Compost is great for fruit and vegetable plants and could be a fuss-free way of becoming eco-friendlier.
 Organic produce can be better for your wallet and your health so put your compost to good use and reap the benefits.
 Also, if you end up with a large harvest that you’re unable to get through, you can share it with friends and family.